MuhammedBuyukkinaci/My-Helper-Functions/README.md

 - Be careful for inheritance.

-- Don't abuse dunder methods to modify objects
+- Don't abuse dunder methods to modify objects.

+145) Test driven development advocates Arrange, act assert and behavior based development advocates given when then.

 # Python Logging